wongwh2002/CS2113TeamProject/docs/DeveloperGuide.md

 + Allows the user to set specific expenditure and incomes as recurring events to increase efficiency when using the application
 + Users may have differing frequencies for recurring events thus application gives them a few common options
-+ Users may also want to add multiple older recurring entries that have been missed out
++ Users may also want to add multiple older recurring entries that have been missed out for a while

 Illustrated below is the class diagram for the Recurrence Component:<br>
 <br>